Transurethral Resection of the Prostate (TURP)

 The surgeon reaches the prostate by putting an instrument into the end of the penis and through the urethra.
-This instrument, called a resectoscope, is about 12 inches long and one-half inch in diameter.
+This instrument, called a resectoscope, is about 12 inches long and .5 inch in diameter.
 It contains a lighted camera and valves that control irrigating fluid.
-It also contains an electrical loop that cuts tissue and seals blood vessels.
+It also contains an electrical wire loop that cuts tissue and seals blood vessels.
 The wire loop is guided by the surgeon to remove the tissue blocking the urethra one piece at a time.
 The pieces of tissue are carried by the irrigating fluid into the bladder and then flushed out at the end of the procedure.

 Why might I need TURP?